Phonics Reform England: Not reading reform. Phonics reform. Improving phonics for the one in five at risk of struggling to read and spell.

 This matters because learning to read and spell depends on mapping speech to print.
 If the speech sound structure is not secure or not shared, this mapping becomes more difficult.
 Without a bridge between the child’s pronunciation code and the programmes used, some children will experience considerable difficulty aligning spoken and written English.

 The International Phonetic Alphabet (IPA) provides a consistent way to represent speech sounds.
 However, it is complex and primarily used in specialist fields.
 It is not designed for everyday classroom use or for young learners.
+We have developed the English Pronunication Code (EPC) for this purpose.

+Children were expected to learn this simplified system first and then transfer that knowledge to standard written English once reading was established.
 However, this does not align with how reading develops.
 Children learn to read and spell through self-teaching, building knowledge of the written code by mapping speech to print across many words.
 If the code they are learning is not the one they will continue to encounter, this process is disrupted.

 English is not a fully phonetic system.
 When children move from a simplified one sound–one symbol code to standard spelling, the correspondences they have learned no longer apply.
 They cannot simply transfer what they know.
 They have to learn a different code.